heike2718/quarkus-eclipse-reproducer/README.md

 # quarkus-eclipse-reproducer project

-# 2. Defining the http root path broken with Quarkus 1.4.0.Final
+### 2. Defining the http root path broken with Quarkus 1.4.0.Final

-## Problem

 With Quarkus <= 1.3.2.Final it was possible to define the http root in two ways: